lightweight/docker-drupal/README.md

 This system expects the Drupal repository to contain the full Drupal core tree (for D6-8) as a directory within the top level.
 This allows for other useful documentation, scripts, database dumps, etc. at the same level, but not mixed up in the Drupal code base.

+## Future Plans

+One thing this container doesn't do yet is support outgoing email - will build that in to the next version, using an external email service like Mandrill...
+Also, in my work on this to date, I need to improve the container's logging capabilities to support debugging.

 ## Quickstart

 First, read though the Dockerfile - that'll provide you with some insight as to what the Docker container's doing.
 You'll want to update the ENV values for your user on the local system (UserID and GroupID).